-Taken at the beginning of an attack, relief usually begins within 12 hours and symptoms often disappear within 24 hours
+Relief usually begins within 12 hours and symptoms often disappear within 24 hours.

 How is colchicine taken?

 Colchicine is taken by mouth as a tablet.
 Tablets are 0.5mg (also expressed as 500mcg or micrograms).

 It should be taken with or after food to reduce stomach upset.
 It should also be taken with plenty of water.